 A miniature man registered under the name of Nicolai de Raylan, and his companion as Dr. William Rowe.
 They rented two adjacent comfortable rooms, connected by a large balcony.
 While the porter was moving the luggage of the guests to the room, the owner of the hotel Mr. Christofferson managed to talk with the doctor and became convinced of the rightness of his guess.
 Rowe told him he met de Raylan a few months ago in small town Canon of the Rocky Mountains of Colorado, where he worked as a practicing physician.

 It turned out that Nicolai was an open, talkative person and a few days later the owner and employees of the hotel learned a lot about the circumstances of life of the new guest.
 He said that he was born and raised in Russia, the surname de Raylan inherited from his father, a Russian admiral.
 After arriving in America he settled in Chicago, where he soon became the secretary of the Russian consulate and founded his own law office.
-He was proud to say that he had served in the American Army in the 1898 Spanish War, showed the medals received for courage and a letter of thanks to hussar Raylan from President McKinley, whose assassination in 1901 shook the country.
+He was proud to say that he had served in the American forces through the war with Spain in 1898, showed numerous medals received for courage and a special letter of commendation to hussar Raylan from President McKinley, whose assassination in 1901 shook the country.

 Nicolai had a photo album in an expensive leather cover, which he often showed to the doctor and the owner of the hotel.
 In one of the pictures he was captured on a rearing horse, in the uniform of famous Chicago’s «black hussars», a showy cavalry company, which indispensably participated in all crowded celebrations and parades.
 Raylan said that in addition to serving at the Russian consulate, his main pastime was training in the hussars’ detachment and in the athletic club.